nginxinc/nginx-wiki/source/index.rst

 as well as an IMAP/POP3 proxy server.
 Nginx is known for its high performance, stability, rich feature set, simple configuration, and low resource consumption.

+Nginx is one of a handful of servers written to address the `C10K problem <http://www.kegel.com/c10k.html>`_.
 Unlike traditional servers, Nginx doesn't rely on threads to handle requests.
 Instead it uses a much more scalable event-driven (asynchronous) architecture.
 This architecture uses small, but more importantly, predictable amounts of memory under load.
 Even if you don't expect to handle thousands of simultaneous